openshift/rosa/CONTRIBUTING.md

 This repository also uses GitHub actions which are configured at `./github/workflows`

+## Version-gating a feature

+In some cases new features have minimal OCP versions.
+To add validation for a minimal version, please add the minimal version const to `features.go` and use the `IsFeatureSupported` function.

 # Questions?

 If you have any questions about the code or how to contribute, don't hesitate to